pierrebarry/life_tables_genetic_diversity_marine_fishes/README.md

 Scripts and files to generate results and output of the article

 > Barry P., Broquet T., Gagnaire P.-A., 2021.
 Life tables drive genetic diversity in marine fishes.
-Evolution Letters

 ## Sampling information